-Students look at how they typically spend a free day and see what that same free day would look like when it is infused with philanthropy.
-Students plan a free day, substituting their usual routine with activities that give back.
-They discuss the benefits and opportunity cost involved in sacrificing personal time for the common good of their community.
+Youth make a chart of how they typically spend a free day and then envision what that same free day would look like when it is infused with philanthropy.
+They plan a free day, substituting their usual routine with activities that serve the community.
+They discuss the benefits and opportunity costs involved in sacrificing personal time for the common good of their community.

 The learner will:

-- complete a time budgeting sheet identifying activities for a typical non-school day.
+- complete a time budgeting sheet for a typical day.

-- define opportunity cost of acting for the common good.
+- define the opportunity cost of acting for the common good.

-- student copies of handout: A Typical Day Off, also in Google Docs
+- copies of handout: A Typical Day Off, also in Google Docs

 - read aloud copy of a book about generously giving, such as Miss Rumphius, Rainbow Weaver, One Plastic Bag, or Say Something